833-483-7477

 How to Recover From Food Poisoning

-As you’re waiting for your food poisoning to subside, you can take particular measures to mitigate your pain and symptoms.
-Doing whatever you can to keep your food poisoning symptoms in check will also boost your immune system and promote recovery.
+As you’re waiting for your foodborne illness to subside, you can take particular measures to mitigate your pain and symptoms.
+Doing whatever you can to keep your food poisoning in check will also boost your weakened immune system and promote recovery.

 Most importantly, your main job will be drinking plenty of fluids.
 Taking in fluids throughout the day will help prevent dehydration, which can be a side effect of prolonged diarrhea or vomiting.
 Staying hydrated is key to overcoming food poisoning because your body needs enough fluids to function properly and heal itself.